wpelaez55/ExposingIndustryMediocrity/README.md

 This Applications was disassembled and analyzed by me: Jheto Xekri

-You can contact me in:
+You are looking an Cross Platform Developer, Reverser, Malware/Security Analyst, Security Architecture, Contract me at:

 Profile web: http://about.me/jheto.xekri
 or by Email: jheto.xekri@outlook.com